farhadgharaie/exchange-rate/Answers to technical questions.md

 1- How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding assignment then use this as an opportunity to explain what you would add.
 ``

- It took 6 days, each day 5 hours to commit the assignment.
+ It took 6 days, each day 5 or 6 hours to commit the assignment.
 I try to use many principles to refactor the code.
  I think the result could cache in the memory for a configurable time and response to requests for in memory crypto symbol provided much faster than call third party APIs.

 ``